cypik/terraform-google-vm/README.md

 - 'subnetwork': The subnet ID.
 - 'metadata': Metadata, including SSH keys.
 - 'public_ip' : public IP if enable_public_ip is true.
+- 'count_instance' : The distinct index number (starting with 0) corresponding to this instance.

 ## Module Outputs
 Each module may have specific outputs.
 You can retrieve these outputs by referencing the module in your Terraform configuration.